Alejogb1/job-board/blog-data/what-is-the-right-way-of-mini-batching-the-validation-set-while-training.md

 id: "what-is-the-right-way-of-mini-batching-the-validation-set-while-training"
 ---

-alright, so you're asking about mini-batching the validation set during training, eh? it's a common gotcha, and i've definitely tripped over this myself a few times. i remember back when i was first messing around with convolutional neural nets for image recognition, i was naively just feeding the entire validation set in one go. it wasn't pretty. memory errors everywhere and the whole training process was sluggish, like a dial-up modem in 2024.
+, so you're asking about mini-batching the validation set during training, eh? it's a common gotcha, and i've definitely tripped over this myself a few times. i remember back when i was first messing around with convolutional neural nets for image recognition, i was naively just feeding the entire validation set in one go. it wasn't pretty. memory errors everywhere and the whole training process was sluggish, like a dial-up modem in 2024.

 the problem, as i see it, is this: your validation set, while usually smaller than your training data, can still be pretty large. if you try to compute metrics and gradients on it all at once, you're going to run into memory issues, slow down your training loop, and frankly, it's just not how it's supposed to be done. validation is more about evaluating the current state of model not training the model. we need to get metrics to track model progress, not contribute on the training.